Singapore Airlines Sets Sights On India

 SIA, which will have a 49 percent stake in the carrier, will be banking on its success.

-Intense competition on its mainline medium and long-haul markets from Gulf carriers such as Emirates and neighbors Garuda Indonesia and Malaysia Airlines, and weak demand on services to Europe, means that SIA, Asia's second-biggest airline with a market value of USD$10 billion, has changed course in recent years.
+Intense competition on its mainline medium and long-haul markets from Gulf carriers such as Emirates and neighbours Garuda Indonesia and Malaysia Airlines, and weak demand on services to Europe, means that SIA, Asia's second-biggest airline with a market value of USD$10 billion, has changed course in recent years.

 Sources familiar with the airline's strategy say that the management, led by low-profile chief executive Goh Choon Phong, is pushing ahead with a "portfolio" strategy that revolves around increasing the company's exposure to the fast-growing Asia Pacific and low-cost markets.